azhar4226/Business-Data-Management-Project/README.md

 data/                   # Raw and processed data files
 notebooks/              # Jupyter notebooks for data analysis
 visuals/                # Charts and graphs generated from the analysis
 reports/                # Final report and presentation
-src/                    # Python scripts for analysis
 README.md               # Project overview and details
 ```